webfactory/ssh-agent/README.md

 If you are using this action on container-based workflows, make sure the container has the necessary SSH binaries or package(s) installed.

-### Using the `docker/build-push-action` Action
+### Building Docker Images and/or Using the `docker/build-push-action` Action

+When you are building Docker images with `docker build` or `docker compose build` and need to provide the SSH keys to the build, don't forget to pass `--ssh default=${{ env.SSH_AUTH_SOCK }}` on the command line to pass the SSH agent socket through.
+See the [Docker documentation](https://docs.docker.com/engine/reference/commandline/buildx_build/#ssh) for more information on this option.

-If you are using the `docker/build-push-action`, and would like to pass the SSH key, you can do so by adding the following config to pass the socket file through:
+If you are using the `docker/build-push-action`, you can do so by adding the following config.

 ```yml
       - name: Build and push